polatengin/utah/docs/03-builtin-functions/template.md

 # Template Functions

 Utah provides template functions for processing files with variable substitution.
-These functions use `envsubst` to replace `${VARIABLE}` placeholders with environment variable values, making them perfect for configuration file generation and dynamic content creation.
+These functions use `envsubst` to replace "${VARIABLE}" placeholders with environment variable values, making them perfect for configuration file generation and dynamic content creation.

 ## Available Functions